James Enge

-James Enge is the pseudonym of James M. Pfundstein, an American fantasy and sword and sorcery author.
+James Enge is the pseudonym of James M. Pfundstein, an American fantasy author.
 His best known work is the ongoing Morlock the Maker series.
 His first novel in the series, Blood of Ambrose, was nominated for the World Fantasy Award in 2010.
 His newest series, A Tournament of Shadows, tells the origin story of his famous character Morlock Ambrosius.

 Biography

 Pfundstein has a PhD from the University of Minnesota and is a teaching professor at Bowling Green State University in the World Languages and Cultures Department.
 He is represented by the Onyxhawke Agency.